Directory of U.S. Military Rockets and Missiles

 Extensive ground tests with the two X-48B vehicles at NASA's Dryden Flight Research Center began in late 2006.
 These tests validated engine and fuel system, battery endurance, the telemetry link, the flight-control software, and the aircraft's taxiing characteristics.

 The first flight of the X-48B eventually occurred on 20 July 2007.
-The vehicle is controlled by a pilot on the ground, who see video transmitted by a forward-looking camera in the aircraft.
-About 25 additional flight tests were planned to evaluate the design's low-speed characteristics, before higher-speed tests would be performed in test phase II.
+The vehicle is controlled by a pilot on the ground, who sees video transmitted by a forward-looking camera in the aircraft.
+After the initial low-speed flights, higher-speed tests were performed in test phase II.
 The latter required some modifications to the X-48B to increase its maximum speed.
 Phase II flight tests eventually began in spring 2008.
+By April 2009, 50 X-48B flights had been completed successfully, and a follow-on test program is planned to explore the limits of the vehicle's flight envelope.

 Specifications